ospalh/anki-addons/pages/Detailed audio field rules.md

 ## Setup – Fields

-This add-on adds the pronunciation to a field named “Audio”.
-You will probably have to [add this field](Add audio field.html) to your notes and cards.

-It is possible, but not neccessary to make use of more then one audio field per note.
-The [detailed rules](Detailed audio field rules.html) describe how to set this up.

 The download mechanism looks for audio fields to store the information in, according to two rules: